yuvadm/pakarlib/README.md

 # Pakarlib

-Unified data for Pikud Ha'Oref
+Unified data for Pikud Ha'Oref.
+All data is versioned, but you can run the build to update all files:

-Run the build with:

 ```bash
 $ pipenv run build